alwaysdata/documentation/databases/mariadb.en.md

 ## Other informations
 MySQL blocks the size of the user name; if your account's name is too long, an *ID* will be assigned to it.
 You will find this in **Databases > MySQL > Users**.

+MySQL events are not supported on alwaysdata's servers.

 {{% notice info %}}
 MariaDB is offered by default on our servers but the VPS and dedicated client may request to use MySQL.
 {{% /notice %}}